skip to content

 01:29:58 - Anthony Campolo

 Yeah.
-I think right now I really think the most bang for your buck you get is from Skills.
+I think right now the most bang for your buck you get is from Skills.
 I think it's the right level of abstraction.
-It's pretty agnostic towards tools you can get it to.
+It's pretty agnostic towards tools.
 You can customize them for lots of different use cases.
-So I think having like a couple good solid JS skills would be like way more useful than having a whole MCP server.
-I'm still, I'm still not totally sold on MCP for something like that.
-I think MCP is most useful if you're like trying to connect like, you know, 10 different services and data sources and crap together, then I think that it still makes sense for that.
-But it's like, what would a solid MCP server do?
+So I think having a couple good SolidJS skills would be way more useful than having a whole MCP server.
+I'm still not totally sold on MCP for something like that.
+I think MCP is most useful if you're trying to connect 10 different services and data sources and crap together.
+Then I think it still makes sense for that.
+But it's like, what would a Solid MCP server do?

 01:30:44 - Dev Agrawal

 I know that Svelte has an MCP server that they've been talking about for a bit.
 Angular has had one, but now they're also investing into Skills.
-Yeah.
 And I think the Svelte MCP server lists sections like get documentation, auto-fixer, and playground link, which are somewhat helpful tools for sure.

 01:31:15 - Anthony Campolo

 Interesting.
 Yeah, I'll have to look into that.
 Okay, cool.
-Yeah, I want to kind of table this and have a longer discussion around AI and solid and the types of stuff that I've been building with it, but this is probably good to start wrapping it up here.
+I want to kind of table this and have a longer discussion around AI and Solid and the types of stuff that I've been building with it, but this is probably good to start wrapping it up here.
 We'll schedule something like another week or two.
-Yeah.
-Any last things you want to mention in terms of Power Sync or solid?
+Any last things you want to mention in terms of PowerSync or Solid?

 01:31:44 - Dev Agrawal

 Well, the hackathon just ended, so I can't ask anyone to participate in the hackathon anymore.
-Just check out Power Sync, play around with this new solid beta, do events
+I guess, yeah, just check out PowerSync.
+Play around with this new Solid beta.

 01:31:59 - Anthony Campolo

-or meetups or anything like that?
+Do you guys do events or meetups or anything like that?

 01:32:02 - Dev Agrawal